OxyContin / Tramadol Addiction

 Tramadol or OxyContin detox can also be seriously dangerous without experienced medical supervision.

-That’s why the Novus Medical Detox Center detox protocols make tramadol and OxyContin detox not only safe, but also far easier to complete successfully than more traditional detox methods.
+That’s why the Novus Medical Detox Center detox protocols make tramadol and OxyContin detox not only safe, but also far easier to complete successfully and more comfortably than more traditional detox methods.

 A Safe and More Comfortable Withdrawal Is the Best Option.